maxsitt/insect-detect-docs/docs/modeltraining/train_detection.md

 is the first object detection model which combines object detection (bounding box prediction) and classification (associated class probabilities) into a single neural network.
-This new approach makes the model very fast and enables it to use for real-time inference, even on resource-constrained hardware.
+This new approach makes the model very fast and enables its use for real-time inference, even on resource-constrained hardware.
 After the first release, several new YOLO versions improved the initial model and formed the [YOLO family](https://blog.roboflow.com/guide-to-yolo-models/){target=_blank}.